R-miss-tastic: a unified platform for missing values methods and workflows: Context and motivation

+This platform is easily extendable and well documented, allowing it to seamlessly incorporate future works and research in missing values.
+The intent of the platform is to foster a welcoming community, within and beyond the {R} community. \samp{R-miss-tastic} has been designed to be accessible for a wide audience with different levels of prior knowledge, needs, and questions.
+This includes students, teachers, statisticians, and researchers.
+Students can use it as complementary course materials.
+Teachers can use it as a reference website for their own classes.
+Statisticians and researchers can find example analysis workflows, or even contribute information for specific areas and find collaborators.

+The platform provides new tutorials, examples and pipelines of analyses that we have developed with missing data spanning the entirety of an analysis.
+These have been developed in {R} and in {Python}, implementing standard methods for generating missing values, and for analyzing them under different perspectives.
+In addition, we reference publicly available datasets that are commonly used as benchmark for new missing values methodologies.
+The developed pipelines cover the entirety of a data analysis: exploratory analyses, establishing statistical and machine learning models, analysis diagnostics, and finally interpreting results obtained from incomplete data.
+We hope these pipelines also serve as a guide when choosing a method to handle missing values.

-The rest of the article is organized as follows: Section~\ref{sec:struct} describes the different sections of the platform, the choices that have been made, and the targeted audience.
+The remainder of the article is organized as follows: In the section entitled ``Structure and content of the platform'' we describe the different components of the platform, the structure that has been chosen, and the target audience.
 The section is organized as the platform itself, starting by describing materials for less advanced users then materials for researchers and finally resources for practical implementation.
-Section~\ref{sec:conc} provides an overview of the planed future development for the platform.
+We then detail the implementation and use-cases of the provided {R} and {Python} workflows in the following section entitled ``Details of the missing values workflows''.
+Finally, in the conclusion, we outline an overview of planed future developments for the platform and interesting areas in missing values research that we would like to bring to a wider audience.